ggmichael/craterstats/README.md

 and can likewise be specified by index or abbreviation, e.g. `psym=1`, `psym=circle` or `psym=o` all select a circle; `colour=2`, `colour=green` or `colour=gr` select green.

 Differential plots are produced by default.
-To switch to a different kind, e.g. cumulative, add `-pr 1` or `-pr cum` to the part 1 settings.
+To switch to a different kind, e.g. cumulative, add `-pr 1` or `-pr cumulative` to the part 1 settings.
 Other possibilities are: 3 - relative (R), 4 - Hartmann, 5 - chronology, 6 - rate.

 The complete set of options can be seen with:

     craterstats --help

+To simplify the construction of the command line, certain plot properties are persistent.
+If, for example, you specify `source=craterstats/sample/Pickering.scc` in the first overplot, this becomes the default for subsequent overplots.
+Only when you wish to introduce a different source file do you need to specify it again.
+This also applies to other properties where it is useful, including `binning=`, `colour=` and `psym=`.

 # Examples